duanzhiihao/lossy-vae/lvae/models/qresvae/README.md

 Training is done by minimizing the `stats['loss']` term returned by the model's `forward()` function.

 We provide the training script in `train-fix-rate.py`.
 Training progress is tracked using Weights & Biases.
-By default, the run locates at https://wandb.ai/home > *default* project > *exp* group.
+By default, the run locates at https://wandb.ai/home > *default* project > *fix-rate-exp* group.

 ### Single GPU training using default settings
 ```